simonreif/zewwwwEcon/README.md

   `top` since we have notes to write at the bottom.
 - `add-tex:` We do automatically load the most common `TeX` packages in the template files.
-However, if you need something in addition or want to input some raw `TeX` in the document preambel, this is the space to do it.
+However, if you need something in addition or want to input some raw `TeX` in the document preamble, this is the space to do it.
 - `editor:` Quarto has a `visual` editor that can be helpful.
 It can however also mess around with your code, so the default is `source`.